resistics/resistics/docs/source/tutorial/viewing-spectra.rst

 Adding the **coherences** keyword also stacks the coherences.
 The number of stacks to perform across the duration of the time series measurement can be controlled using the **numstacks** keyword.
 For more information, see the documentation for :meth:`~resistics.project.projectSpectra.viewSpectraStack`.

-The above were demonstrated on data sampled at 128Hz sampling rate but can be easily calculated for the 4096Hz data of the tutorial project.
+The above were demonstrated on data sampled at 128Hz sampling rate but can be easily repeated for the 4096Hz data of the tutorial project.

 .. literalinclude:: ../../../examples/tutorial/viewSpectra.py
     :linenos: